packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 This guide a walk through of the setup process of a Mastodon instance.

 I will be using example.com for all mentions of a domain or sub-domain.
-Replace all instances of example.com with your instance domain or sub-domain.
+Replace all occurrences of example.com with your instance domain or sub-domain.

 ## Pre-requisites